abisheks03/College-Connect/README.md

 # College Connect

-A social media platform for college students to make connections with students of their college.
+A social networking platform, will be exclusively designed for college students.
+Drawing inspiration from platforms like Twitter, College Connect provides a dedicated space for students to share updates, thoughts, and experiences related to their college journey.